 - Sexual energy, (including Tantric development of higher states through the conscious higher direction of sexual energy and activity);

 - Advanced alchemical processes and the transmutation of current states of energy into a higher vibrational power, within the alchemical chamber of the human body and consciousness field.
 These alchemical processes are a higher octave of the sexual union of the Female receptive Yin ovum and the Male active Yang seminal fluid, creating the birth of a new being into the world: the crystallization of pure spirit into matter through the power of the Jing.

-In China the Kidneys are associated with the highest diety of Chinese mythology, Shang Ren, who is the power of Chaos - no morals, values, or judgements, no thought of good or bad, so that this is the power through which everything is possible.
+In China the Kidneys are associated with the highest deity of Chinese mythology, Shang Ren, who is the power of Chaos – no morals, values, or judgments, no thought of good or bad, so that this is the power through which everything is possible.